 - Pain or clicking when putting your hand behind your back or head

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with impingement return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with impingement return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Shoulder impingement injuries and treatment options vary considerably.
 A thorough examination and understanding of why the impingement has occurred is the first step to both a short-term resolution and the prevention of recurrent shoulder impingements.